 In the 1980s, interest rates soared, money dried up for public housing and condomania took over.

-Banks changed their minds and began lending for mortgages on triple decker condominiums.
+Banks then changed their minds and began lending for mortgages on triple decker condominiums.
 Builders even started to build new triple-deckers in Boston.

 “Their economical value has stood the test of time,” wrote Boston magazine in 2016.